isaacrlevin/presencelight/worker-README.md

 http://presencelightapp.azurewebsites.net/

 ### App Setup
+TBD

 ### Running on a Remote Machine
+TBD

 ### Third Party Libraries

-Presence Light would not be possible without the amazing work from the contributors to the following third party libraries!
+PresenceLight would not be possible without the amazing work from the contributors to the following third party libraries!

 - [Blazored.Modal](https://github.com/Blazored/Modal)
 - [Blazorise](https://github.com/stsrki/Blazorise)